provsalt/notes/Social studies/How do we decide what is good for society/2.3/Ideas shaping governance.md

 ^f8600a

-The country has to stay relevant or it will be behind other countries and lose out due to [[globalisation]].
+The country has to stay relevant or it will be behind other countries and lose out due to [[Globalisation]].
 These decisions have to be made for the benefit of the people in the long run
 ### NEWater
 (self reliant, 4 taps)
 will not lose out due to malaysia not selling water to SG